 Example of positive discrimination

-Alex is aware that people from an Indian background are underrepresented in their business.
-Alex interviews 2 people for a role and hires the applicant with an Indian background to address that underrepresentation.
-The other, non-Indian, applicant was assessed as more suitable for the role.
+Alex is aware that young people are underrepresented in their business.
+Alex interviews 2 people for a role and hires the younger applicant to address that underrepresentation.
+The other applicant was assessed as more suitable for the role.

-This could be discrimination because the decision was based on the person's ethnicity and it disadvantages anyone applying for the job with a different ethnic background.
+This could be discrimination because the decision was based on the person's age.
+This disadvantages anyone who is older applying for the job.

 If there's a disability discrimination exception